Skip to main content

 DeGeneres asked Thomas if she had her book (Seriously, I’m Kidding).
 DeGeneres’ producer Jeanie Klisiewicz had been dispatched to Broken Arrow and entered the McAuliffe Elementary gym, full of students, teachers and staff, with a copy in hand.

 “As a teacher, you go through your normal day, anticipating the next thing.
-This was a bizarre set of moments that (I) couldn’t predict,” Thomas says.
+This was a bizarre set of moments that (I) couldn’t predict,” Thomas said.
 “Looking back, it’s hard to believe I didn’t faint.”

 DeGeneres announced that Entitlebooks.com, an e-book subscription service, was giving McAuliffe a check for $25,000 to spend on e-books and materials for the school library.
 Each student also received a $25 Target gift card.